ptman/matrix-docs/free-matrix-server/README.md

 matrix_ma1sd_enabled: false
 matrix_mailer_enabled: false
 matrix_coturn_enabled: true # disable to save more RAM
+matrix_synapse_use_presence: false # presence can be quite heavy for servers
 ```

 More info about running synapse on hosts with limited resources can be found [in